Carlo Ponti (conductor): Career

 He has guest conducted internationally and was the recipient of various awards for fostering the growth of young musical talent through music education.
 Ponti has been associate conductor of the Russian National Orchestra from 2000 to 2018 and was music director and principal conductor of the San Bernardino Symphony from 2001 to 2013.
 In 2013 he founded the Los Angeles Virtuosi Orchestra, an ensemble emphasizing music's educational value of which he is artistic and music director.
-The Los Angeles Virtuosi Orchestra is currently performing its eight concert season (2022–2023) in Los Angeles.
+The Los Angeles Virtuosi Orchestra is currently performing its eleventh concert season (2025–2026) in Los Angeles.

 Ponti has released two recordings with the Russian National Orchestra on the Pentatone label and his work and performances have been featured on ABC, CBS, NBC/Universal, NPR, PBS, ORF, Sky News, Spectrum, KTLA, Fox News, Leonard Lopate, Dennis Miller, Symphony Magazine, Classical KUSC, the Associated Press, American Public Media's Performance Today and America's Music Festivals.

+Personal life

+On September 18, 2004, Carlo Ponti married violinist Andrea Meszaros in Budapest.
+They have two children, both born in Geneva.
+Ponti and Meszaros divorced in 2022.
+On July 26, 2025, conductor Carlo Ponti married Georgian fitness trainer Mariam Sharmanashvili.
+After the wedding, Carlo converted to Orthodox Christianity.